What Is a Tender?

 What is the difference between docked and tendered?

-Cruise lines rely on tender service to be able to visit certain ports, although more ports have constructed large piers to handle larger ships.
-In the case where a pier is present that can accommodate the ship, tendering is unnecessary.
+Cruise lines rely on tender service to visit certain ports, although more ports have constructed large piers to handle larger ships.
+In the case where a pier is present that can accommodate the cruise ship, tendering is unnecessary.

-Most often, a cruise ship will dock at a pier which is attached to the port, to disembark passengers at a port.
-Once the ship is secured to the pier, passengers walk off the ship via a gangway (ramp).
+Most often, a cruise ship will dock at a pier attached to the port.
+Once the vessel is secured to the pier, passengers walk off the ship via a gangway (ramp).

 Moreover, tenders can sometimes lead to queasiness in some guests from the bobbing up and down in the ocean, as well as fumes from the engines.